jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

    * `Drag and Drop` mode: Click to multi-select the projects, then drag and drop them on the running JBoss EAP server.
 This deploys the projects to the server without opening the browser.
    * `Batch` mode: In the `Servers` tab, right-click on the server and choose `Add and Remove`.
 If the quickstart projects are the only projects in the list, click `Add All`.
 Otherwise, use multi-select to select them and click `Add`.
 Then click `Finish`.
 3. Right-click on the individual projects and choose `Run As` --> `Run on Server`.
 A browser window appears that accesses the running application.
+4. To undeploy the projects, right-click on the subprojects in the reverse order of how they were deployed, and choose `Run As` --> `Maven build`.
+Enter `wildfly:undeploy` for the `Goals` and click `Run`.

 ### Run a Quickstart's Arquillian Tests